lurer/Image-library/README.md

 The main goal with this implementation has been to learn the new features of React and Loopback, both of which I want to use in my own projects.
 The use of external libraries for UI components and features has been minimal.

+## Prerequisites
+* MongoDb running on local macine.
+* Node v10 or higher.
+Not tested with anything else.
+* Clone the project, and from the root folder run `npm install`.

 ## Run the project
 For development:
 * Create a /client/.env file to specify port for webpack devServer.
 Like -> PORT=3001